+With respect to cultural integrity, conservation work has progressed on several of the sites and planning is in place for others.
 A 2015 State of Sites Assessment identified a number of opportunities and challenges that were considered during the review and development of this plan.
 They include the need to:

-- increase the visibility of the Niagara National Historic Sites in the local community and the broader Niagara Region; - improve dialogue with Indigenous peoples and opportunities for sharing Indigenous culture; - focus on the declining condition of cultural resources of national significance at Fort Mississauga and Butler's Barracks National Historic Sites; and - collaborate on the future plans for the Battlefield of Fort George and the adjacent properties.
+- increase the visibility of the Niagara National Historic Sites in the local community and the broader Niagara Region; - improve dialogue with Indigenous peoples and opportunities for sharing Indigenous culture: - focus on the declining condition of cultural resources of national significance at Fort Mississauga and Butler's Barracks National Historic Sites; and - collaborate on the future plans for the Battlefield of Fort George and the adjacent properties.

-The three key strategies and area management approach detailed in this plan address these opportunities and challenges and move the site towards a long term vision.
+The three key strategies and area management approach detailed in this plan address these opportunities and challenges and move the sites towards a long term vision.

 The objectives and targets presented herein are meant to be achievable within the available resources of Parks Canada.